Tomato & Brie Focaccia Recipe

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise for 20 minutes.

-- Punch dough down.
-Press into a greased 13-in. x 9-in. baking pan.
-Cover and let rest for 10 minutes.
+- Preheat oven to 375°.
+Punch dough down.
+Press into a greased 13x9-in. baking pan.
+Cover and let rest 10 minutes.

-- In a small bowl, combine the tomatoes, garlic, Italian seasoning and remaining oil.
+- In a small bowl, combine tomatoes, garlic, Italian seasoning and remaining oil.
 Spread over dough; top with cheese.
-Bake at 375° for 25-30 minutes or until golden brown and cheese is melted.
+Bake 25-30 minutes or until golden brown.
 Place pan on a wire rack.
 Yield: 12 servings.

 Originally published as Tomato & Brie Focaccia in Taste of Home June/July 2009, p45

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review